xtreme911/solana/README.md

     apt-get install libssl-dev libudev-dev pkg-config zlib1g-dev llvm clang make

-THEN LOG IN AS YOUR SOLANA USERNAME OR USER su COMMAND LIKE THIS
+THEN LOG IN AS YOUR SOLANA USERNAME OR USE THE su COMMAND LIKE THIS AS ROOT USER:

     su <solana username>